pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 availability_zone = pulumi.Config("aws").get("region")
 ```

 To allow different tasks within our project to communicate, we create a Virtual Private Cloud and an associated subnet.
-Two subnets will be required for the project, so the availability zone suffix is set to "a"
+Two subnets are required for the project, so the availability zone suffix is set to "a".

 ```python
 app_vpc = aws.ec2.Vpc("app-vpc",